 It is worth a paragraph to cover the Syncro front axles, just to mention a few differences from the rear axles that they share with the 2WD vans.
 Unknown to most, the front inner CV (constant velocity) joints have a spacer between the joints and the drive flanges.
 Can’t be seen, so easy to miss.
 Shops lose these spacers, not customers.
 Since the longer bolts required do not come in the modern 12 point triple square variety, first we check to see if shorter bolts have been installed, as they may all break at once if the coupler engages suddenly.
 If the bolts look wrong, we measure the distance from the inner boot to the flange, as the difference between right and wrong is just 5mm.
 We also double check if it looks like someone has removed the axles previously, and most have been removed before, and about half of those are missing one or both shims.
 And that side axle may have both CV joints worn out because of that.
 The inner CV joints are the same as 2WD CV’s, the outer front CV joints for Syncros cost over 3 times as much.

 Quick Clue: All CV bolts must be torqued to their exact specification, especially on a Syncro drive shaft and axles.
+The factory lockwashers really need to be installed on Van CV joints.
 We see several sets of CV bolts a year coming loose, or with broken bolts.
 Many of those vehicles get towed in.
 Every Technician at Karmakanix has several torque wrenches.
 All our Technicians know when to use them.